ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 uint8_t SBOX[] = { 1, 0, 3, 1, 2, 2, 3, 0 };
 {% endcodeblock %}

-Without much ado, we'll jump right in and bitslice both its output bits in parallel.
+Without much ado, we'll jump right in and bitslice functions for both its output bits in parallel.
 You'll probably recognize a few similarities to K-maps, except that the steps are rather mechanical and don't require pattern-recognition abilities.

 ### Step 1: Listing minterms